dlsf/dasBlog/README.md

 ## Usage

-Markdown files that should be published as posts need to be placed in the `posts/` directory and have to contain a specific YAML header.
-Sub-folders are being interpreted as categories.
+Markdown files that should be published as posts need to be placed in the `posts/` directory and need a specific YAML header.
+They are categorized via their `category` metadata, but additional folders can be used to structure them.

 Please refer to the example [about page](posts/about.md) for details.